JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 Let me know over [email](mailto:blog@joshuakgoldberg.com "my email") or [@JoshuaKGoldberg on Twitter](https://twitter.com/JoshuaKGoldberg) if there are any projects in particular that you're interested in.

 Thanks for reading - and happy open sourcing, everyone! 💖

+---

+Many thanks to Kenny Lin for invaluable proofreading & suggestions in authoring this article!